- Mosquito misters function similarly to sprinklers, but instead spray a pesticide mixture

 That said, the specific steps for winterizing your system may vary according to the model, so always make sure to check the manufacturer’s instructions.

-Mosquito Misting FAQ
+FAQs About Mosquito Misting

 What misting spray should I use?